codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 You can create a single pipeline with Codefresh that does the following:

-1. Checks out the code,
+1. Checks out the code
 1. Creates a Docker image based on Python for the deployment tool
 1. Uploads the Python tool Docker image to the internal registry
 1. Builds the Ruby application using a freestyle step with the R-O-R image from Dockerhub